kreismit/portfolio/dynamics.md

 #### Triple Pendulum

-For our final project, Tim (and other students) was instructed to animate a triple pendulum (three-link chain).
+For the class final project, Tim (and other students) was instructed to animate a triple pendulum (three-link chain).
 Each link was assumed rigid and each joint was assumed to have no backlash or friction.

 Below are the results of three simulations, each solving different differential equations.
 Left to right: